 This lake is an artificial reservoir in the Ozark Mountains of Northwest Arkansas to supply the surrounding area with potable water.
 The main supply for the lake is the White River.

 Moreover, Beaver Lake welcomes fishing enthusiasts to come and take the stand against prevalent predators like largemouth bass, bluegill, or catfish.

 8. Bull Shoals Lake

 Bull Shoals Lake is another artificial lake of the US Army corps of engineers project that proved successful.
-White River impounds the lake, but it’s the last lake that White River impounds in a string behind Beaver lake, Table Rock Lake, and Lake Taneycomo.
+White River impounds the lake, but it’s the last lake that White River impounds in a string behind Beaver lake, Table Rock Lake, Lake Taneycomo, and Norfolk Ar.

 The purpose of Bull Shoals lake was to control the flood, but once it got stocked with fish, visits to the lake became versatile.
 Bull Shoals Lake calls on all bass fishermen to break the record of 12 pounds of largemouth bass.

 But, Hybrids, smallmouth, and spotted or white bass are also dominant.
 So, bring along your bass baits and try your luck.

 We recommend using live baits like small minnows because bass fish are predators.
 Another option is to bring plastic worms, jigs, or crankbaits.